-Toddlers can be quiet a handful, at times!
+Toddlers can be quite a handful, at times!
 Wondering what may be the best way to start introducing colours to your toddler?
-We have a host of ideas that might help you do just the same!
+We have a host of ideas that might help you do just the same.

 Involve your little one in cooking with you.
-While you do that, ensure that you place some pieces of cut, raw, different-coloured vegetables in front of him.
-Allow him to play with them or eat them.
-Let him learn the feel and texture of the vegetables as well.
-While he is engaged in eating, tell him the colour of the vegetables.
-Make this a regular activity and as the time passes by, quiz him about the colours of each of the vegetables.
+While you do that, ensure that you place some pieces of cut, raw, different-coloured vegetables in front of them.
+Allow them to play with them or eat them.
+Let them learn the feel and texture of the vegetables as well.
+While they are engaged in eating, tell them the colour of the vegetables.
+Make this a regular activity and as the time passes by, quiz them about the colours of each of the vegetables.

 3. Comparison of identical objects

 Kids learn new words every day.
-But if you try and teach them colours using two different objects, they might get confused.
-It is generally easier for kids to differentiate between a red sock and a green sock than the comparison between a red sock and a green sweater.
-So when comparing, be sure to take examples of identical objects like red, green, yellow socks.
+But if you try to teach them colours using two different objects, they might get confused.
+It is generally easier for kids to differentiate between a red sock and a green sock rather than the comparison between a red sock and a green sweater.
+So, when comparing, be sure to take examples of identical objects like red, green, and yellow socks.

 4. Play games and puzzles

 Some more of the things that toddlers enjoy are toys and puzzles.
-Buy them some brightly-colored and attention- grabbing games, memory games, alphabet blocks and puzzle sets.
+Buy them some brightly-coloured and attention-grabbing games, memory games, alphabet blocks, and puzzle sets.

 5. Colouring books